 A bird?
 A bird on a branch?
 A bird on an underscore?
 What does Dataiku's new logo represent... and why?

-A few months ago, we launched some improvements (and huge changes) to Dataiku’s look and feel – new logo, new website, new DSS release.
-Our aim is for Dataiku, as a brand, as a company, and as the software developer behind DSS, to be the place where people involved in the data process can excel in transforming raw data into business solutions – no matter their skill set or level of expertise.
+A few months ago, we launched some improvements (and huge changes) to Dataiku’s look and feel – new logo, new website, new product release.
+Our aim is for Dataiku, as a brand, as a company, and as the software developer behind Dataiku Data Science Studio (DSS), to be the place where people involved in the data process can excel in transforming raw data into business solutions – no matter their skill set or level of expertise.

 What does the new logo represent?